 Second, the first point needs clarification to correct myths and misunderstandings believed by many students and parents-that is, automatic admission to UT does NOT guarantee a student admission to their declared major(s) or program.
 In fact, UT often does not admit students in the top 1-2% of their graduating class because (a) those students lack "something" that UT wants or needs or (b) those students apply to programs that can accept 1-2% of the total number of applicants.
 No student in a Texas high school-public or private-is guaranteed admission into their first-choice major program at UT Austin or any other institution except UNT.
-UT Austin proclaims that the top 6% of students in their high school class are automatically admitted to UT Austin in general, but automatic admission does NOT guarantee that the student is admitted to their firstchoice major.
-In our three decades-plus existence, TAMS students are admitted to UT Austin and their first-choice major at a higher rate than students from any other high school in Texas, sometimes as high as 88% depending on the major but typically ~40% overall.
+UT Austin proclaims that the top 6% of students in their high school class are automatically admitted to UT Austin in general, but automatic admission does NOT guarantee that the student is admitted to UT Austin and their first-choice major at a higher rate than students from any other high school in Texas, sometimes as high as 88% depending on the major but typically ~40% overall.
 Thus, please understand that the popular phrase "automatic admission" does NOT mean a student is automatically admitted to the first-choice major at UT or anywhere else.